al3xive/test1/collections/_apireference/adding_logo_watermark_to_output_video.md

 ---
 title: Adding logo/watermark
-position: 3
+position: 13
 request: /v1/create_token
-main_message: This route is for adding logo or watermark to output video.
-An object describing logo / watermark should be inserted into “format” element.
+main_message: This route is used for adding logo or watermark to an output video.
+An object that describes logo/watermark should be inserted into the <span class="q6-blue-text">“format”</span> element.
 attributes:
   - attribute: token
     required: required